f5devcentral/xchacedemoguide/README.rst

 Each of the steps in this guide addresses a specific part of the whole deployment process and describes it in detail.
 Therefore, this guide can be completed step-by-step or by skipping some of the steps if you are already familiar with them.

+Resources
+#########

+For more information on the use cases covered by this Demo Guide, please see the following resources including DevCentral article(s) and YouTube video(s):

+- DevCentral Articles:

+  - `Describing HA for Distributed Apps with F5 Distributed Cloud Services <https://community.f5.com/t5/technical-articles/demo-guide-ha-for-distributed-apps-with-f5-distributed-cloud/ta-p/316759>`_

+  - `Outlining the architectural decisions and the solution <https://community.f5.com/t5/technical-articles/deploy-high-availability-and-latency-sensitive-workloads-with-f5/ta-p/309740>`_

+- YouTube videos:

+  - `Marketecture and overview of the HA solution <https://www.youtube.com/watch?v=EA4RYZGMlLA>`_

+  - `Discussing the different aspects of this configuration <https://www.youtube.com/watch?v=gGlsbVGjk50&t=0s>`_

 Pre-requisites
 ##############